 Where is your team on your path to Resilience?

-The capability of an organization to continue the delivery of products or services at pre-defined acceptable levels through significant changes or disruptions.
+The capability of an organization to continue the delivery of products and/or services at pre-defined acceptable levels through significant changes or disruptions.

 The operations to bring new assets and surviving assets online in order to replenish lost or diminished functions to an acceptable level for a particular mission, operation, or contingency after a catastrophic event.

-Is the planned relocation and reallocations of operations, services, infrastructure during and after an event.
+The planned relocation and reallocation of operations, services and infrastructure during and after an event.

 Usually applied to IT resources and other specialized equipment, the capability to bring critical technical resources back into operation following a disruption.